chilibase/chilibase/README.md

 Source code of car demo app: https://github.com/chilibase/car-demo
 (Source code is also available via links in demo.)

-The framework is suitable for small-budget projects, all used libraries are open source.
+The framework is suitable for low-budget projects, all used libraries are open source.
 The projects created in this framework are running on Linux VPS using Docker, for deployment is used GitHub Actions.
 VPS is hosted on hetzner.com.
 If there is interest, I can create the documentation about deployment/infrastructure.